Bolotnaya Square case: Fyodor Bakhov

 Born in 1981.
 A chemical scientist.
-Arrested on June 10.
-He is accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and he is facing up to eight years in prison.
+Arrested on June 10, 2012.
+He was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code), facing up to eight years in prison.
 By the advice of the court-appointed lawyer he wrote a letter of confession and was immediately arrested for two months.
 After seeing a lawyer hired by the human rights organizations he rapidly denounced his previous confession.
-He spent five months in the pretrial detention prison and he was released under pledge not to leave the city on November 6.
-He has not been cleared yet.
+He spent five months in the pretrial detention prison and was released under pledge not to leave the city on November 6.
+The charges remained in place.
 He was amnestied in December 2013.

 Andrey Barabanov

 Born in 1990, an artist.
-Arrested on June 28, he has been kept in the pre-trial detention prison No. 2.
-He is accused of allegedly participating in the mass riot (article 212 of the Russian Criminal Code) and using force against a representative of the authorities (article 318 of the Russian Criminal Code).
-He is facing up to thirteen years in prison.
-He was accused of kicking a Special Unit policeman with his foot.
-He pleaded guilty to violating the article 318 while he pleaded not guilty to violating the article 212 stating that there had not been any mass riots on the Bolotnaya square.
+Arrested on June 28, 2012, he was kept in the pre-trial detention prison No. 2.
+He was accused of participating in a mass riot (article 212 of the Russian Criminal Code) and using force against a representative of the authorities (article 318 of the Russian Criminal Code).
+He faced up to thirteen years in prison.
+He was accused of kicking a Special Unit policeman (Kruglov) with his foot.
+He pleaded guilty to violating the article 318 but not guilty to violating the article 212, stating that there had not been any mass riots on the Bolotnaya square.

-At his latest court session on December 3 his lawyer Svetlana Sidorkina told that Andrey Barabanov had sent a letter of apology to the injured party (Kruglov) and that the latter had accepted his apology and agreed to settle the case by the reconciliation of the parties.
+At his court session on December 3, his lawyer Svetlana Sidorkina said that Andrey Barabanov had sent a letter of apology to the injured party (Kruglov), who had accepted his apology and agreed to settle the case by the reconciliation of the parties.

-Andrey Barabanov is remanded until November, 24th.
+Andrey Barabanov was remanded until November 24, 2013.
 He was sentenced to 3 years and 7 months in prison.

 Maria Baronova

 Born in 1984.
 An activist of the "Party of December 5th".
-On June 21 she was accused of calling for mass riots " (paragraph 3, article 212 of the Russian Criminal Code).
-The accusation is based on a videotape that shows Maria allegedly quarreling with a policeman.
-She is currently under pledge not to leave the city.
+On June 21, 2012, she was accused of calling for mass riots (paragraph 3, article 212 of the Russian Criminal Code).
+The accusation was based on a videotape that showed Maria allegedly quarreling with a policeman.
+She was later placed under pledge not to leave the city.
 Baronova was amnestied in December 2013.

 Yaroslav Belousov

 Born in 1991.
-A student of the Moscow State university, married, he also has a little son.
-Arrested on June 9, he has been kept in the pretrial detention prison No. 5 in Moscow.
-He is accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and of using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
-He is facing up to thirteen years in prison. he was accused of throwing a billiard ball at a Special Unit policeman.
-The indictment is founded upon the testimony provided by the injured party (Filippov).
+A student of the Moscow State university, married, with a little son.
+Arrested on June 9, 2012, he was kept in the pretrial detention prison No. 5 in Moscow.
+He was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and of using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
+He faced up to thirteen years in prison.
+He was accused of throwing a billiard ball at a Special Unit policeman.
+This indictment was founded upon testimony provided by the injured party (Filippov).
 The State Duma member Tetekhin and around ten municipal deputies in Moscow wrote guarantees for Yaroslav Belousov.
 Belousov's family offered to put up bail.

-Yaroslav Belousov is remanded until November 24, 2013.
+Yaroslav Belousov was remanded until November 24, 2013.
 He was sentenced to 2 years and 6 months in prison.